twellspring/twellspring.github.io/_posts/2016-04-25-security-security-more-security.md

 ! who has <role> role - Find out who has the given role
 ```

 This module uses the slack user IDs for authentication.
 To add a slack user to a group use their ID ( what you see after the @ in a mention in a room).
-In the below mythical example these IDs are <firstname><lastname>.
-Here are the developers and qa added to roles.
+In the below mythical example these IDs are **firstlast**.
+Here the developers and qa staff are added to roles.

 ```
 ! malreynold has developer role